Sighișoara: History

-The nearby plain of Albești was the site of the Battle of Segesvár, where the revolutionary Hungarian army led by Józef Bem was defeated by the Russian army led by Luders on 31 July 1849.
+The nearby plain of Albești was the site of the Battle of Segesvár, where the revolutionary Hungarian army led by Józef Bem was defeated by the Russian army led by Lüders on 31 July 1849.
 A monument was constructed in 1852 to the Russian general Skariatin, who died in the battle.
 The Hungarian poet Sándor Petőfi is generally believed to have been killed in the battle, and a monument was constructed in his honor at Albești in 1897.
 After World War I Sighișoara passed with Transylvania from Austria-Hungary to the Kingdom of Romania.

 Central Sighișoara has preserved in an exemplary way the features of a small medieval fortified town.
 It has been listed by UNESCO as a World Heritage Site.
 Each year, a medieval Festival takes place in the old citadel in July.

 In Eastern Europe and Southeastern Europe, Sighișoara is one of the few fortified towns that are still inhabited.
 The town is made up of two parts.
 The medieval stronghold was built on top of a hill and is known as the Citadel (Cetatea).
 The lower town lies in the valley of Târnava Mare river.

 The houses inside Sighișoara Citadel show the main features of a craftsmen's town.
 However, there are some houses that belonged to the former patriciate, like the Venetian House and the House with Antlers.

 Between 2001 and 2003, the construction of a Dracula theme park in the Braite nature preserve near Sighișoara was considered but ultimately rejected, owing to the strong opposition of local civil society groups and national and international media as well as politically influential persons, as the theme park would have detracted from the medieval style of the city and would have destroyed the nature preserve.